 7. If the Proposed Regulation Included Provisions Which Duplicate or Are More Stringent Than Federal, State or Local Standards Regulating the Same Activity, an Explanation of Why Such Duplicative or More Stringent Provisions Are Necessary.
 NRS 180.320 set forth regulations which must be adopted by the Board of Indigent Defense Services.
 These regulations meet those legislative mandates.

-- 8. The Reasons For the Conclusions of the Agency Regarding the Impact of a Regulation on Small Businesses. - a.
+- 8. The Reasons for the Conclusions of the Agency Regarding the Impact of a Regulation on Small Businesses. - a.
 Does the Proposed Regulation Impose a Direct and Significant Economic Burden Upon Small Businesses?

 The proposed regulation does not impose a direct or significant economic burden upon small businesses.
 Attorneys that provide indigent defense services in the rural counties are paid for their time spent working on cases.
 The Department believes that use of a software program for case management and time keeping will save attorneys' time.
-However, if there is an increase in time due to time keeping, that can be billed as a case expense.
+However, if there is an increase in time spent on a case due to time keeping, that can be billed as a case expense.
+Further, any time that is spent entering data into the case management system will be captured and used to determine an appropriate workload.

 b.
-Will the Proposed Regulation Directly Restrict the Information, Operation or Expansion of a Small Business?
+Will the Proposed Regulation Directly Restrict the Formation, Operation or Expansion of a Small Business?

-The proposed regulations will not directly restrict the information, operation, or expansion of a small business.
+The proposed regulations will not directly restrict the formation, operation, or expansion of a small business.

-Signed and effective this 3rd day of November 2020.
+Signed and effective this day of August 2021.